Olmeca Tequila Logo

 Olmeca Tequila Emblem

-A feature of tequila logos is using a single color for the entire image.
+A feature of tequila logos is the use of a single color throughout the image.
 The last shade of the emblem is moray.
 It is a mixture of blue and green with a slight gray undertone.
 The color is deep and noble.
 It corresponds to the agave leaves from which tequila is made.

 Olmeca Tequila Symbol

-The logo’s font does not match the exact look, but it has features of Lentzers Bold and Los Lana Niu Pro Black.
+The logo’s font does not match the exact look, but it has features of Lentz’s Bold and Los Lana Niu Pro Black.